 Climaxing in 2017- the same year that Gustav Metzger died- when a bunch of rich guys in suits and white hard hats will break ground on the construction of a deluxe luxury good on a Florida Indian reservation- a Hard Rock Hotel and Casino shaped like a giant guitar- by smashing guitars in to other flaming guitars:

 All of them were likely ignorant of the incredibly deft post-post modern art performance that they were participating in- 100 times more grotesque than anything Gustav Metzger was ever capable of executing in his gas mask, with his nylon and his acid.

-Metzger had seen the rolling tanks on the horizon and the devouring nature of greed.
+Metzger had seen the rolling tanks on the horizon and the corrosive nature of human greed.
 He was plucked from it’s jaws and set onto a career path.
 And, as a thank you, he spent his life fighting in the best way he could.
 It’s a shame now to see his ideas perverted by another monster worthy of rebellion no matter how futile; the march of time and the haziness of our fleeting memory.

+Thanks for reading.
 Gustav Metzger’s contributions to our world were much, much more than just his manifesto.
 He was a great painter.
 He created liquid crystal art displays- the lava lamp type projections that were played above psychedelic rock bands in the 60’s.
 He was a staunch critic of capitalism and the high-art market, pressing his colleagues to go on an Art Strike in 1977.
 He was an environmentalist, making a large upside-down forest, and he created the RAF (Reduce Art Flights) foundation, urging pro artists to shake the convention circuit and to stop flying during convention season, and the Remember Nature initiative.
 He is one of those guys that has had a root effect on our culture and our aspirations, and is well worth a closer look than what I’ve provided here.